thetanmaymishraa/thetanmaymishraa/README.md

 ---

 ## 📄 Research & Collaborations
-I actively collaborate with **professors from VIT Vellore & IIT Madras** on research projects focusing on **AI-driven robotics, cybersecurity, and precision agriculture**.
+I actively collaborate with **professors from VIT Vellore** on research projects focusing on **AI-driven robotics, cybersecurity, and many more**.

 ---